Adittya202/370_GroupProject_Bracu_Edition/README.md

 --------------------------------------------------------------------------------------------------------------------

-#  PeerStudy: Collaborative Note Sharing & Q&A
+#  PeerStudy: Skill Trading Center

-A specialized platform for university students to share academic resources, engage in peer-to-peer learning, and build a collective knowledge base.
+A specialized platform for university students to share academic resources and respective skills, engage in peer-to-peer learning, and build a collective knowledge base.

 ##  Features

+### Resource Bank

+- All the necessary course materials will be shared in different folders.

 ###  Note Management
 * **Course-Centric Organization:** Filter notes by course codes and departments (CSE/EEE/BBA).
 * **Versioning:** Track changes and updates made to shared study materials.
-* **Markdown Support:** Write and render technical notes with mathematical equations.

 ###  Interactive Q&A

-* **Integrated Forum:** Ask questions directly on shared notes to get contextual help.
-* **Reputation System:** Earn points by providing verified answers to classmates.
-* **Tagging System:** Use hashtags to categorize questions by topic (e.g., #Recursion, #Microcontrollers).
+- Users can post for their help
+- Other users are able to comment and exchange skills.

+### Users profile Dashboard
+- Every user should have a profile and his skills will be added there.

+### Different Admin Panel
+- Admin are able to approve or reject posts and control all other changes.

-###  Advanced Tools
+### Help Desk

-* **Real-time Collaboration:** Join study rooms to discuss specific topics.
-* **Search Optimization:** Find relevant notes quickly using advanced metadata filtering.
+- Users are able to share any feedback or ask for help  from this section.

 ##  Tech Stack
 * **Frontend:** Html, CSS, JavaScript